Lauran1203/Tool-Test/DarkFi.md

 My device is Mac, so here are steps to intall DarkFi on macOS:

-# Step 1: Run a Node
+# Feature 1: Run a Node

 ### 1. Install Rust